CodeOn-ArK/FreeRTOS_STM32_Examples/Documentation/RTOS.md

 - It is also known as timer daemon task which deals with ```Software Timers```.
 - Used to manage FreeRTOS s/w timers.
 - All s/w timer callback functions execute in the cntext of the timer daemon task.

+## FreeRTOS Kernel Interrupts

+- Below interrupts are used to schedule tasks in ARM Cortex based architecture [x] SVC Handler : It is used to launch the very first task [x] PendSV	: It is used for context switching purpose [x] SYSTICK 	: It is used for RTOS Tick management, to account for time elapsed in terms of system ticks

+- All these interrupts are configured at lowest possible priority value
+-